 Staying active can stave off anxiety and depression, and it can also promote strong bones and overall body strength.
 Your loved one doesn’t need to engage in strenuous exercise to enjoy the strength-boosting effects of increased activity.
 A leisurely walk after dinner promotes optimal cardiovascular function and muscle tone while aiding in maintaining respiratory function and healthy blood pressure levels.
 Always check with your loved one’s physician to make sure your loved one is able to start a new fitness or activity routine.

 If your loved one needs help adopting healthy routines that build muscle strength, consider enlisting the help of a professional caregiver.
-When considering at-home care, San Antonio, TX, families should make sure their senior loved ones have the resources they need to maintain their independence and remain healthy.
+When considering in-home care, San Antonio, TX, families should make sure their senior loved ones have the resources they need to maintain their independence and remain healthy.
 Trusted in-home care professionals can assist seniors with daily tasks like cooking, bathing, and exercise, and they can also encourage them to focus on healthier lifestyle habits.

 2. Consume Nutrient-Packed Foods